Photo by Coco McCabe

 To learn more about my meditation journey, please read my story →

-I teach mindfulness meditation in organizations and universities in the Boston area, and I am an instructor for Harvard Pilgrim’s Mind the Moment program and eMindful.
-I also teach at CIMC, where I served on the board of directors from 2012-2019.
+I teach meditation in Buddhist centers and mainstream organizations and universities in the Boston area.
+I also serve on the board of directors at the Insight Meditation Society and previously served on the board at the CIMC from 2012-2019.
 I integrate a business career of over 20 years in strategic communications in the higher education, non-profit, and publishing sectors at Harvard Business School, Oxfam America, and the Times of India into my corporate offerings.